What does it mean and requirementes to become a pastry chef | CIB

 There are two main paths to a career as a pastry chef.
 The first is to become a chef or study cooking to become a chef and then specialize in pastry and chocolate making.
 This option is especially suitable for people looking to become responsible for the dessert department of a restaurant.
 Many cooks want to improve their versatility or better understand all the items involved in a restaurant to improve the quality of their work and move up the career ladder.

 The other possible path is that of someone who already works in the sector or has had a brief contact with it and wants to train to access positions of greater responsibility, improve the offer of their business or simply to start working in pastry in a more professional way.
-An example is that of people who perhaps only know how to make pastries and want to learn how to make desserts or work in a restaurant or simply master better the use of chocolate in their preparations.
+An example is that of people who perhaps only know how to make pastries and, seeking to answer the question of how to become a pastry chef, want to learn how to make desserts or work in a restaurant or simply master better the use of chocolate in their preparations.

 In both cases, studying a course or a master in pastry is the best option to make an intensive learning of techniques, technology, culinary trends and products needed to be competent in the current sweet sector.
 These courses are not usually very extensive, only several months are needed, but they require an effort of autonomous and constant work, which is what will make the pastry professional master the skills of the sector.